Xilinx/mlir-aie/docs/Building.md

     ```
     This will build llvm in llvm/build and install the llvm binaries under llvm/install.

-4. Build the mlir-aie tools by calling utils/build-mlir-aie.sh with __absolute paths__ to the
+4. Build the mlir-aie tools by calling utils/build-mlir-aie.sh with paths to the
-llvm and cmakeModules repos (note that clone-llvm.sh puts the cmakeModules repo under
+llvm/build and cmakeModules repos (note that clone-llvm.sh puts the cmakeModules repo under
 cmakeModules/cmakeModulesXilinx).
     ```
-    source utils/build-mlir-aie.sh <llvm dir> <cmakeModules dir>/cmakeModulesXilinx
+    source utils/build-mlir-aie.sh <llvm dir>/<build dir> <cmakeModules dir>/cmakeModulesXilinx
     ```
     This will create a build and install folder under /mlir-aie.

     The MLIR AIE tools will be able to generate binaries targetting a combination of AIEngine and ARM processors.

 5. In order to run all the tools, it is necessary to add some paths into your environment.
 This can be
-done by calling the utils/env_setup.sh script with the __absolute paths__ to the install folders for mlir-aie
+done by calling the utils/env_setup.sh script with the paths to the install folders for mlir-aie
 and llvm.
     ```
     source utils/env_setup.sh <mlir-aie>/install <llvm dir>/install